IMMM-SFA/akdemir-etal_2026_advances_in_applied_energy/README.md

 - Please check and make sure that all the necessary packages listed in `requirements.txt` are installed in your local Python environment.
 - Please download [input](#input-data)/[output](#output-data)/[supplementary](#supplementary-data) datasets.
 - Please update all the paths in the configuration files and scripts so that they point to the local paths of the downloaded [input](#input-data)/[output](#output-data)/[supplementary](#supplementary-data) datasets.
-- By default, transmission network optimization outputs from TEP is fed into GO and used as an input.

 | Script/File Name | Description |
 | --- | --- |